llm-jp/llm-jp-sft/README.md

 ## To Reproduce LLM-jp Models

-This section will be updated upon all the resources are publicly available.
+This section will be updated once all the necessary resources are publicly available.